j8unit-team/j8unit/README.md

 You can read a brief 2-minute description right here in the below sections.

-Spiced with few more information, you can read a condensed 10-minute description in [J8Unit in a nutshell](J8UnitInANutshell.md).
+[comment]: # Spiced with few more information, you can read a condensed 10-minute description in [J8Unit in a nutshell](J8UnitInANutshell.md).
 Depending on whether you are using an existing API or you are programming a new API, you should focus on the according chapter.

-If you are interested in details, [...TODO+LINKS+ETC...](J8TestClass).
+[comment]: # If you are interested in details, [...TODO+LINKS+ETC...](J8TestClass).

-Last, but not least -- if your are interested in contributing to J8Unit, ...TODO...
+[comment]: # Last, but not least -- if your are interested in contributing to J8Unit, ...TODO...

 ## Java-8-Based TestClass Model